How to Recover Deleted Files on Mac

 1. Download and Install Disk Drill for Mac

-2. Launch Disk Drill file recovery software on your Mac
+2. Launch Disk Drill File Recovery Software on Your Mac

 Once Disk Drill is installed, go ahead and launch it.
-You will be asked to confim if you really want to open it since it’s a third-party application downloaded from the internet.
+You will be asked to confirm if you really want to open it since it’s a third-party application downloaded from the internet.
 Once you do that, you will see a button labeled “Install now.”
 Click on it and then grant Disk Drill Full Disk Access so that it can recover lost files.

 If you need to recover deleted files on an external device, connect it to your Mac now.
-Skip this step if you wish to recover a deleted file on your Mac internal hard drive.
+Skip this step if you wish to recover a deleted file on your Mac's internal hard drive.

 3. Select the Drive To Be Scanned